kristoferssolo/Databases-II-Cheatsheet/main.typ

 == Protocols

 We say that a schedule S is *legal* under a given locking protocol if S is a possible schedule for a set of transactions that follows the rules of the locking protocol.
-We say that a locking protocol ensures conflict serializability if and only if all legal schedules are *conflict serializable*; in other words, for all legal schedules the associated →relation is acyclic.
+We say that a locking protocol ensures conflict serializability if and only if all legal schedules are *conflict serializable*;
+in other words, for all legal schedules the associated $->$ relation is acyclic.

-\ *Recoverable* schedule is one where, for each pair of transactions $T_i$ and
+*Recoverable* schedule is one where, for each pair of transactions $T_i$ and
 $T_j$ such that $T_j$ reads a data item previously written by $T_i$, the commit operation of $T_i$ appears before the commit operation of $T_j$.

-\ *Cascadeless* schedule is one where, for each pair of transactions $T_i$ and
+*Cascadeless* schedule is one where, for each pair of transactions $T_i$ and
 $T_j$ such that $T_j$ reads a data item previously written by $T_i$, the commit operation of $T_i$ appears before the read operation of $T_j$.
 Every cascadeless schedule is also recoverable.

 === Lock-based